openhoangnc/taskbar-stats/Privacy-policy.md

 # We never collect or store your data.

- - No on-disk data store API be used
+ - No data storage API be used
- - No Internet connection API be used
+ - No internet connection API be used
  - No LoadLibrary API be used